 Companies of all sizes are equally exposed to cyberthreats, and they can leverage many of the same tactics to shore up their defenses.
 Smaller firms can create their own security operations center to keep security scalable as they grow.

 Meanwhile, external forces are changing how all organizations approach security.
 The European Union’s GDPR (General Data Protection Regulation) has already forced international companies to change their policies, and experts predict the U.S. will pass its own version of the regulation, pressuring domestic companies to proactively adapt to new standards.

 Moreover, the demand for qualified cybersecurity professionals is outpacing the workforce; an estimated 3.5 million cybersecurity jobs will be available but unfilled by 2021 (The New York Times).

 Cybercrime is the greatest threat in modern history.
 Every day hackers, terrorists, and nation states are looking for new ways to infiltrate and attack corporations around the world.
-Pyramid helps our partners fortify their businesses with a full spectrum of cybersecurity solutions, implementations, and approaches.
+Pyramid Consulting helps our partners fortify their businesses with a full spectrum of cybersecurity solutions, implementations, and approaches.
 We start with an evaluation of your people, process, and systems and provide recommendations in each area to boost your security team ROI.
-Partner with Pyramid for proactive solutions not only to mitigate existing threats, but to prepare for future ones as well.
+Partner with Pyramid Consulting for proactive solutions not only to mitigate existing threats, but to prepare for future ones as well.